electron/governance/wg-releases/README.md

   * Listening and responding to feedback
 * Management of Heroku apps for [associated repositories](#associated-repositories)

+## Leadership Responsibilities

+In addition to responsibilities outlined in the [Charter](../charter/README.md), a Chair of the Releases Working Group should:

+* Run regular release audits for [supported branches](https://electronjs.org/docs/tutorial/support#supported-versions)
+* Run releases for supported branches passing the pre-set unreleased commit threshold.
+* Ensure relevant PRs are being backported to necessary branches, and that original PR openers are opening manual backports for those that trop is unable to handle itself.

 ## Associated Repositories

 See [repos.md](repos.md)

 ## Rules for Membership

+In order to join the Releases Working Group, an aspiring member must:

 1. Attend three consecutive meetings
 2. Request entry into Releases Working Group by asking the current Chair
-3. Entry request is voted on at a subsequent meeting, during a portion of the meeting which the requester shall not attend
+3. Obtain consensus approval by vote of existing membership during a portion of a meeting which the requester shall not attend.
-4. Record outcome

 ## WG Removal Policy